Rehabilitation & therapy through adaptive sports for wounded warriors

-Our vision is to create an opportunity for disabled veterans to experience open ocean sailing, cruising and diving through a partnership with Shake-A-Leg Miami and the Miami Vet Center.
-Once participants have completed the Shake-A-Leg Introduction to Water Sports program and express a desire to advance to blue water sailing, Veterans Ocean Adventures provides an introduction to cruising in the Florida Keys and the Bahamas.
+Our vision is to create an opportunity for disabled veterans to experience open ocean sailing, offshore cruising and scuba diving through collaboration with community partners including the Miami VA and Miami Vet Center.
+Once participants have completed the Introduction to Water Sports program and express a desire to advance to blue water sailing, Veterans Ocean Adventures provides an introduction to cruising in the Florida Keys and the Bahamas.
 Select participants may continue on to join a leg of an ongoing world circumnavigation.

 Based on camaraderie, compassion, freedom to dive, and the Code of Conduct, Dive Pirates will support, train, equip, and provide dive travel to individuals with disabilities through Adaptive Scuba Diving.

 Disabled Veterans Scuba Project (Long Beach and West Los Angeles, CA)

 Our mission is to serve disabled veterans by helping them experience the comaraderie of SCUBA diving and the wonders of the underwater world.

 The all volunteer staff of the Disabled Veterans SCUBA Project currently has approval to teach SCUBA diving to the disabled Veterans at Long Beach and West Los Angeles VA hospitals.
 We are providing SCUBA instruction to disabled veterans (paraplegic, quadriplegic, PTSD, TBI, poly-trauma, blind, or amputee).

 The Disabled Veterans SCUBA Project is currently conducting class for veterans of both the Long Beach and Greater West Los Angeles VA Hospitals.

 Operation Bottom Time (Arizona Disabled Scuba Divers Foundation)